Soukka metro station

 underground station on the western metro extension (Länsimetro) of the Helsinki Metro in Finland.
 The station is opened on 3 December 2022, located 1.3 kilometres southeast from Espoonlahti metro station and 1.6 kilometres west from Kaitaa metro station.
+The station has two exits, one on Soukantori and one on Yläkartanontie.
+Soukka is the southernmost metro station in Helsinki.